-In April 2017, New York City Mayor Bill de Blasio committed to a long-term plan for closing the jails on Rikers Island.
-The announcement came as the Independent Commission on New York City Criminal Justice and Incarceration Reform released its final report.
+New York City Mayor Bill de Blasio committed to a long-term plan for closing the jails on Rikers Island just as the Independent Commission on New York City Criminal Justice and Incarceration Reform released its final report.

 The commission is composed of 27 civic leaders from government, academia, business, and the non-profit sector.
 Among its principal recommendations: